-If yes, DNS name compression is used in responses to regular queries (not including AXFR or IXFR, which always use compression).
+- message-compression If yes, DNS name compression is used in responses to regular queries (not including AXFR or IXFR, which always use compression).
 Setting this option to no reduces CPU usage on servers and may improve throughput.
 However, it increases response size, which may cause more queries to be processed using TCP; a server with compression disabled is out of compliance with RFC 1123 Section 6.1.3.2.
-The default is yes.

-minimal-responses

-This option controls the addition of records to the authority and additional sections of responses.
-Such records may be included in responses to be helpful to clients; for example, MX records may have associated address records included in the additional section, obviating the need for a separate address lookup.
-However, adding these records to responses is not mandatory and requires additional database lookups, causing extra latency when marshalling responses.
+The default is yes. - minimal-responses This option controls the addition of records to the authority and additional sections of responses.
+Such records may be included in responses to be helpful to clients; for example, NS or MX records may have associated address records included in the additional section, obviating the need for a separate address lookup.
+However, adding these records to responses is not mandatory and requires additional database lookups, causing extra latency when marshalling responses. minimal-responses takes one of four values: - no: the server is as complete as possible when generating responses. - yes: the server only adds records to the authority and additional sections when such records are required by the DNS protocol (for example, when returning delegations or negative responses).

-Responses to DNSKEY, DS, CDNSKEY, and CDS requests will never have optional additional records added.
-Responses to NS requests will always have additional section processing.

-minimal-responses takes one of four values:

-- no: the server is as complete as possible when generating responses. - yes: the server only adds records to the authority and additional sections when such records are required by the DNS protocol (for example, when returning delegations or negative responses).
 This provides the best server performance but may result in more client queries. - no-auth: the server omits records from the authority section except when they are required, but it may still add records to the additional section. - no-auth-recursive: the same as no-auth when recursion is requested in the query (RD=1), or the same as no if recursion is not requested.